-Students, faculty staff, and guests are encouraged to report all crimes and public safety related incidents to the Ursuline College Security Department in a timely manner.
-Students, faculty, staff and guests may also report incidents to those who are considered campus security authorities which include the Security

-Department and those who have significant responsibility for student and campus activities.
+Students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Ursuline College Security Department in a timely manner.
+Students, faculty, staff and guests may also report incidents to those who are considered campus security authorities which include the Security Department and those who have significant responsibility for student and campus activities.
 These are listed in the following table.

-If you believe you have observed or experienced an incident, report it by contacting one of the following offices, considered campus security authorities, for guidance and support.
-This information can also be found on the back of the college Student Handbook/Planner and the College web site.
+If you believe you have observed or experienced an incident, report it by contacting one of the following offices, for guidance and support.
+This information can also be found on the College web site and on the back of the Student Handbook/Planner.

-Counseling and Career Services 440-646-8322
+Counseling and Career Services 440-684-6060 or 6012

-Vice President for Student Affairs (Dean of Students) &
+Vice President for Student Affairs (Dean of Students) 440-646-8319

-Enrollment Management 440-646-8320

-Assistant Vice President for Student Affairs 440-646-8336
+Associate Dean of Students for Student Affairs 440-646-8336

 Vice President for Academic Affairs 440-646-8107

-Graduate Studies 440-646-8120
+Graduate Studies 440-646-8146

 Residence Life 440-646-8334

-Campus Ministry 440-646-8327

-Human Resources 440-646-8316
+Human Resources.
+440-646-8316

-Office of Multicultural Affairs 440-684-6085
+Office of Diversity .
+440-684-6085

-UCAP 440-449-5354
+UCAP 440-684-6129

 Security 4204 or cell: 440-221-9025

+Director of Compliance/Title IX & Disability Coordinator 7027 or 440-484-7027

 Under Ohio law, persons who have knowledge of a felony (a victim of or witness to the crime) are required to report the crime to the police (Ohio Revised Code § 2921.22).
 Failure to report a crime may itself be a crime.
-The College strongly encourages crime victims to report all criminal activity to police.
+The College strongly encourages victims of crime and all witnesses to report criminal activity to the police.

 If you are a victim of a crime and do not want to pursue action with the Ursuline College system or the criminal justice system, you may still want to consider making a confidential report.
 Reports to the Pepper Pike Police Department are considered public records and are not confidential.
-Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made to non-professional counselors and advocates who work or volunteer in the Office of Counseling and Career Services and/or the Office of Inclusion, Equity and Multicultural Affairs.
+Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made to non-professional counselors and advocates who work or volunteer in the Office of Counseling and Career Services, the Office of Diversity, and/or the Women's Center.
 These individuals are not considered campus security authorities and can generally talk to a victim or witness without revealing any personally identifying information about an incident to the College.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
-With such information, Ursuline College can keep an accurate record of the number of incidents involving students, faculty, staff or guests, determine where there is a pattern of crime with regarding to a particular location, method, or assailant, and alert the campus community to potential danger.
+With such information, Ursuline College can keep an accurate record of the number of incidents involving students, faculty, staff or guests, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the College.